chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 <li>The effect sequence level is a particular condition or effect of that trigger</li>
 </ol>

-Each level, except for the item level, is sequenced in the sequence order for that level.
-Effects applying for different items are unsequenced with respect to each other, regaurdless of sequence order.
+Each level, except for the item level, is sequenced in the declaration order for that level.
+Effects applying for different items are unsequenced with respect to each other, regardless of sequence order.

 The sequence orders are defined as follows: